 In October 2000, the American Sail Training Association voted Brilliant's former Captain George Moffett "Sail Trainer of the Year," and in 2011, he was awarded the "Lifetime Achievement Award."
 Brilliant was named "Sail Training Vessel of the Year" in 1997.
-She has won the famous Nantucket Opera House Cup twice, in 1986 and 1997, and has won many other classic boat races over the past 50 years.
+Brilliant has won the famous Nantucket Opera House Cup twice, in 1986 and 1997, and has won many other classic boat races over the past 50 years.
+The schooner is seen frequently on the starting line of classic yacht races and tallship races throughout New England and the Mid Atlantic.